 This article explains the breathing technique used while swimming breaststroke.
 It covers breathing for recreational, fitness and competitive swimmers.
 It also gives a few additional breathing tips.

 Breathing while doing the breaststroke is easy because the head is in a neutral position above water when inhaling, thus leading to fewer difficulties in comparison with other swimming strokes.

-How and when you breathe in breaststroke depends on if you keep your head above water at all times, like many recreational swimmers do, or if you submerge your head each with each stroke cycle, like many fitness and competitive swimmers do.
+How and when you breathe in breaststroke depends on if you keep your head above water at all times, as many recreational swimmers do, or if you submerge your head each with each stroke cycle, like many fitness and competitive swimmers do.

-To do so you should inhale during the insweep of the arms and exhale both during the arm recovery forward and during the outsweep.
-By adopting this pattern you won’t have to change your habits if you become serious about swimming and want to switch to the breaststroke style used by competitive swimmers.
+To do so, you should inhale during the insweep of the arms and exhale both during the arm recovery forward and during the outsweep.
+By adopting this pattern, you won’t have to change your habits if you become serious about swimming and want to switch to the breaststroke style used by competitive swimmers.

 Fitness and Competitive Swimmers